dwellir-public/rpc-perf/report.md

 * Easy to use.
 Must be easy to deploy on any environment including a lab or a development laptop, with no particular setup process.
 * Must run well-specified test scenarios.
 * Must run well-specified test workloads.
-* Must capture relevant metrics.
+* Must capture related metrics.
 * All tests scenarios / workload specifications and resulting metrics must be automatically collected and easy to archive in git or a similar repository.
 * The testing process must be unattended, as much as possible.
 * Ideally it should be usable during all relevant lifecycle phases, from profiling to validating the peformance of a production platform.